mnit-rtmc/iris/docs/comm_links.md

 address, and port number, using the standard `host:port` convention.
 It can also contain an optional **scheme** prefix, which can be either `udp://` or `tcp://`.
-If present, the scheme will override the _default scheme_ for the selected protocol.
-For example, to use the [Pelco-D] protocol over TCP (instead of the default UDP), prepend `tcp://` to the URI.
+If present, the scheme will override the _default scheme_ for the selected [protocol].
+For example, to use the Pelco-D protocol over TCP (instead of the default UDP), prepend `tcp://` to the URI.

 **Poll Enabled** is a flag which can enable or disable polling.